Multivitamin

 Multivitamins are among the most widely used dietary supplements, yet evidence that they influence biological aging remains limited.
 To see whether a simple daily multivitamin could affect that process, researchers tracked changes in epigenetic clocks, which are blood-based tools that estimate biological aging using chemical marks on DNA that influence how genes are used.

-This randomized, double-blind, placebo-controlled trial included 958 generally healthy participants from the COSMOS trial, with an average age of 70.
+This randomized, double-blind, placebo-controlled trial included 958 generally healthy participants from the COSMOS study, with an average age of 70.
 Blood samples were collected at the start of the study, after one year, and after two years.
-Participants were assigned to one of four groups: a daily multivitamin-mineral supplement, a daily cocoa extract containing 500 milligrams of cocoa flavanols including 80 milligrams of epicatechin, both supplements, or matching placebos.
+Participants were assigned to one of four groups: a daily multivitamin–mineral supplement, a daily cocoa extract containing 500 milligrams of cocoa flavanols including 80 milligrams of epicatechin, both supplements, or matching placebos.

-- Participants with lower nutrient-related biomarkers at the start of the study tended to show faster epigenetic aging, and larger improvements in those biomarkers were linked to more favorable changes in the aging clocks.
+- An exploratory analysis of a subset of participants showed that those with lower nutrient-related biomarkers at the start of the study tended to show faster epigenetic aging, and larger improvements in those biomarkers were linked to more favorable changes in the aging clocks; in people with faster aging at baseline, the multivitamin especially increased folate and lutein.

 - Cocoa extract did not slow aging on any of the five clocks.